nidhik/backend/README.md

 # backend
-Gin + Mongo backend with Facebook &amp; email authentication.
-Replaces much of the functionality of the defunct Parse Baas
+Gin + Mongo backend with Facebook & email authentication.
+Custom implementation that replaces much of the functionality of the defunct Parse Baas

 Sample Env file:
 ```